sheng09/Tips-Hotchpotch/README.md

     ## <<< conda initialize <<<
     ```

-  - Activate conda and setup an environment
+  - Step3-N: activate conda and setup an environment
     ```
     start-conda # enter the base
     # then an example